Skip to main content

 MTTR can be calculated by keeping track of the average time between when a defect was reported and when the fix was deployed to production.
 It is done as part of the continuous monitoring activities performed by the DevOps teams.

-According to DORA’s report, elite teams have a mean time to recovery of below an hour, high performing teams less than a day, and it may take medium and low performing teams between a day and a month.
+According to DORA’s report, elite teams have a mean time to recover below an hour, high-performing teams less than a day, and it may take medium- and low-performing teams between a day and a month.

 Change Failure Rate

-Last but not least of the DORA metrics, the Change Failure Rate is the number of code changes that resulted in incidents, defects, rollbacks, or any other sort of production failure.
-The change failure rate looks at how many deployments resulted in failures when released into production.
+Last but not least, of the DORA metrics, the Change Failure Rate is the number of code changes that resulted in incidents, defects, rollbacks, or any other production failure.
+It looks at how many deployments failed when released into production.

 It determines how stable and efficient your DevOps processes are.
-The objective of tracking the rate of change failure is to automate additional DevOps operations.
-Increased automation results in more consistent and dependable software that is more likely to succeed in production.
+Tracking the change failure rate aims to automate additional DevOps operations.
+Increased automation makes more consistent and dependable software more likely to succeed in production.

-As opposed to the previous metrics, Change Failure Rate truly measures the quality of the software.
-A lower change failure rate means that less failures are pushed to production.
-As a result, customer satisfaction should increase.
+As opposed to the previous metrics, the Change Failure Rate truly measures the quality of the software.
+A lower change failure rate means that fewer failures are pushed to production, which should increase customer satisfaction.

 How to Measure Change Failure Rate